 With ICOs all token holders – including the founders – have the ability to liquidate their holdings.

 So understandably the ability to liquidate means the token is increasingly exposed to ‘pump and dump’.

-ICOs are exciting to start with but problematic for the project owners to deliver on.
+ICOs are exciting to start with but can be problematic in its delivery.
 To a certain extent there is a lack of standardised transparency on delivery.